sky-uk/feed/README.md

 feed has support for ALBs.
 Unfortunately, ALBs have a bug that prevents non-disruptive deployments of feed (specifically, they don't respect the deregistration delay).
 As a result, we don't recommend using ALBs at this time.

+# Comparison to official nginx ingress controller

+feed was started before the [official nginx ingress controller](https://github.com/kubernetes/ingress-nginx) became production ready.
+The main differences that exist now are:
+* feed has less features, as we only built it for our needs.
+* feed pods attach directly to ELB/ALBs or IPVS nodes.
+The official controller relies on the `LoadBalancer` service type, which forwards traffic to every node in your cluster.
+This has disadvantages which we found problematic in production:
+    * It increases the amount of traffic flowing through your cluster, as traffic is routed through every node unnecessarily.
+    * ELB health checks don't work  - the ELBs will disable arbitrary nodes, rather than a broken ingress pod.
+* feed uses services, while the official controller uses endpoints:
+    * To reduce the number of nginx reloads that occur.
+Nginx reloads are problematic in busy environments.
+A reload will drop all active connections - breaking any long lived keep alive connections.
+In addition, every reload substantially increases the memory usage of nginx while the worker bleeds off connections - which inevitably leads to OOMKilled workers or nginx masters.
+     * Conceptually, we are not sure it's a good idea to have an ingress-only load balancing mechanism that is different from kube-proxy.
+This leads to different behaviors depending on whether your traffic is pod-to-pod or ingress-to-pod.
+We believe it's better to fix kube-proxy (or use a service mesh) and solve load balancing issues across the entire cluster.

 # Development